-- To prevent the demolition of properties of significant cultural heritage resources as listed in the Register of Property of Cultural Heritage Value or Interest by: - a) encouraging the conservation, and where appropriate, the restoration of these properties; and - b) developing minimum standards for the maintenance of heritage attributes in a heritage property standards by-law. - 4.5.3.16 That any proposal or permit to alter or demolish an individually designated property and any property within a heritage conservation district will be subject to the approval requirements of the Ontario Heritage Act in addition to Markham's municipal permit requirements. - 4.5.3.17 To require, where a significant cultural heritage resource is to be unavoidably lost or demolished, the proponent to undertake, where appropriate, one or more of the following mitigation measures, at the expense of the proponent prior to demolition: - a) documentation of the features that will be lost in the form of a photographic record and/or measured drawings; - b) advertising the availability of the resource for salvage or relocation; - c) preservation and display of components or fragments of the former resource's features or landscaping; - d) marking the traces of former locations, shapes and circulation lines; - e) displaying graphic and textual descriptions of the site's history and former use, buildings and structures.
+- 4.5.3.15 To prevent the demolition of properties of cultural heritage value or interest as listed in the Register of Property of Cultural Heritage Value or Interest and encourage the conservation, and where appropriate, the restoration of these properties. - 4.5.3.16 That any proposal or permit to alter or demolish an individually designated property and any property within a heritage conservation district will be subject to the approval requirements of the Ontario Heritage Act in addition to Markham's municipal permit requirements. - 4.5.3.17 To require, where a significant cultural heritage resource is to be unavoidably lost or demolished, the proponent to undertake, where appropriate, one or more of the following mitigation measures, at the expense of the proponent prior to demolition: - a) documentation of the features that will be lost in the form of a photographic record and/or measured drawings; - b) advertising the availability of the resource for salvage or relocation; - c) preservation and display of fragments of the former resource's features or landscaping;

+- d) marking the traces of former locations, shapes and circulation lines; and - e) displaying graphic and textual descriptions of the site's history and former use, buildings and structures.